staghado/vit.cpp/README.md

 # vit.cpp
-The objective of the project is to create a C++ inference engine for Vision Transformer(ViT) models using [ggml](https://github.com/ggerganov/ggml) which focuses on performance on edge devices(mainly CPUs).
+The objective of the project is to create a C++ inference engine for Vision Transformer(ViT) models using [ggml](https://github.com/ggerganov/ggml) which focuses on performance on edge devices.

 The implementation is destined to be lightweight and self-contained to be able to run it on different platforms.

-Per device optimizations are possible and quantization techniques will be added.
+Per device optimizations are possible and quantization techniques will be added soon.

 ### [This is a work in progress]